-For some people outside the industry, Enamel is that thin, translucent and hard covering on the exterior of the teeth.
+For some people outside the industry, enamel is known as the hard, translucent covering on the exterior of the teeth.
 Biologists even claim it to be the hardest tissue in the human body.
-Not very far from what Enamel Paint is, actually, considering that Enamel Paint’s distinguishing characteristic is a hard, glossy and usually transparent finish.
+This description is not far from what enamel paint is, considering that enamel paint’s distinguishing characteristic is a hard, glossy, and usually transparent finish.

 THE ENAMEL LABEL

-Historically, Enamel Paint referred to oil-based paints with a certain level of gloss in its durable, protective finish.
-But with the development of latex or water-based paints and how they are increasingly becoming popular, ‘Enamel’ has evolved into a label loosely used for any paint that produces the key characteristic of a stone-hard, polished, and translucent to opaque exterior.
+Historically, enamel paint referred to oil-based paints with a certain level of gloss in its durable, protective finish.
+But with the development of latex or water-based paints and how they are increasingly becoming popular, the term enamel has evolved into a label loosely used for any paint that produces the key characteristic of a stone-hard, polished, and a translucent to opaque exterior.

 OIL-BASED AND WATER-BASED

-World War II saw a shortage in linseed oil and other solvents used for oil-based Enamel.
-This resulted to the introduction of acrylic-based paints, or what would later on be also known as water-based Enamel.
+World War II saw a shortage in linseed oil and other solvents used for oil-based enamel.
+This resulted in the introduction of acrylic-based paints, which would already be known as water-based enamel.

-Oil-based Enamel comprises 20% of paints in the market today.
-Not so surprising as some painters prefer the variant because of its good coverage, spreadability and ease of use.
-The only downside of it is the harmful chemicals and VOCs released into air during its drying time.
+Oil-based enamel comprises 20% of paints in the market today.
+Not so surprising as some painters prefer the variant because of its good coverage, spreadability, and ease of use.
+The only downside of it is the harmful chemicals and VOCs released into the air during its drying time.

 BEST FOR OUTDOORS

 Of course, there’s only so much that words can say about the paint’s capabilities.
-For your next outdoor project, or for treated wood and metal, try Island Paints’s very own Enamel champion.
+For your next outdoor project, or for treated wood and metal, try Island Premium Paints’ very own enamel champion.
 Island Quick Drying Enamel is enhanced to be extra strong and resistant to withstand the country’s harsh weather conditions.
-It gives off a gloss finish like a good Enamel Paint should and comes in a spectrum of colors.
+It gives off a gloss finish like a good enamel Paint should and comes in a spectrum of colors.